Homeira Qaderi - Woman writer from Afghanistan under wars and the Taliban

 CHALLENGING RELIGIOUS NORMS – in some cases, she challenges established religious norms in her writing, especially those that are oppressive or discriminatory, especially towards women.
 Question conservative interpretations of Islam that restrict women's rights or promote religious intolerance.

 “(...)
 I was disturbed at that time because my son was taken from me shortly before I got there.
-So, what I remember most is the kindness of the people in the host country during my mourning.
+So, what I remember most is the kindness of the people in the host country during my morning.
 But in my literary life, meeting so many writers were a very pleasant experience.
 I am still in contact with some of them.
 In the morning, we all wrote.
 We would get together in the evenings, sit in the Common Room at night and sometimes listen to music.
 Some of us talk about our manuscripts.
-I met good writers and I still follow their work.
+I met good writers, and I still follow their work.
 They are writing well and moving forward.
 Iowa City has a special place in my heart. (...)"

-Homeira Qaderi, in an interview with IWP.
+Homeira Qaderi, in an interview for the IWP. |

 ADVOCATING FOR A PROGRESSIVE INTERPRETATION OF RELIGION – she advocates for a more progressive and inclusive interpretation of religion, especially in relation to women's rights and gender equality.
 It highlights the humanistic and compassionate aspects of Islam, seeking to reconcile faith with the defense of universal human rights.